CompOmics/compomics.github.io/denovogui/_posts/2016-05-10-releasenotes.md

 **Changes in DeNovoGUI 1.10.4 (April 19.
 2016):**

  * BUG FIX: Minor correction in the command line documentation for the import_precurosor_mz and import_precurosor_mz_ppm parameters.
+ * BUG FIX: Tried to fix issues with the use of PepNovo on Linux/Mac (where the line file endings where not supported).
+ * BUG FIX: Fixed an error on Linux/Mac where the enzyme file could not be found.

  * LIBRARY UPDATE: Updated utilities to version 4.5.12.